paultopia/math4ls/probability.md

 Hint: try plugging stuff into Bayes Rule and then factoring stuff out.

+Another (equivalent) definition of independence is that A and B are independent if:

+$P(A \cap B) = P(A)P(B)$

+That's just the multiplication rule flipped around, if you understand our coin flipping example you understand why that's true.

 We can also conclude that the conditional probability of an event given its complement is 0.
 There are lots of ways to write this (complement notation doesn't seem to be particularly standardized), but here's one way:

 $P(A|\overline{A}) = 0$

+Why?
+Well, because we know that if not-X happened, then X definitely didn't happen.
+The conditional probability of my being king of the world, given that I'm not king of the world, has to be zero.

 Now that we have the notion of conditional probability, we can also get a formula for calculating the joint probability of dependent events.
 Where A and B are dependent (that is, *not independent*):